pengfei99/ParquetDataFormat/README.md

 #### 2.5.4 Data format version and metadata

 Even though spark, Pyarrow and Rarrow can read parquet format version 2.0.
 We still recommend that you use version 1.0 when you write parquet file.
-For more details about the parquet format version, please visit [this](https://github.com/apache/parquet-format/blob/master/CHANGES.md)
+For more details about the parquet format version, please visit this [page](https://github.com/apache/parquet-format/blob/master/CHANGES.md)

 ## 3. Parquet Optimization